PostHog/posthog.com/contents/blog/making-something-people-want.md

 We got a lot of feedback to build the products next door to ours.

-I thought [this fateful request](https://github.com/PostHog/posthog/issues/149) was a bad idea, and I pushed users too quickly to something else I had in mind.
+I thought [this fateful request](https://github.com/PostHog/posthog/issues/149) for session recordings was a bad idea, and I pushed users too quickly to something else I had in mind.

 Then [Karl](/handbook/company/team/karl-aksel-puulmann) appeared.